Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Submachine Gun’s rate of fire has been reduced from 0.09 to 0.12.
 - Submachine Gun's visual recoil has been reduced.
 - Proxy Mines' minimum detected velocity (140) have been raised to the Xbox version's value (200).
 This eliminates a rare bug that causes Proxy Mines to explode even when sneaking.
-- Presence Detectors will scan every 1 second instead of 3 second intervals.
+- Presence Detectors scan every 1 second instead of 3 second intervals.
 A sound is no longer played when the scan occurs.
 - Sticky Cam and Cam Net views now require less force to rotate, this improves lower Mouse Multipliers and allows for more precision in those camera modes.

 ### Audio